-19.7 EMPLOYER-PROVIDED LONG-TERM INSURANCE (Including Deferred Compensation Schemes)
+17.7 EMPLOYER-PROVIDED LONG-TERM INSURANCE (Including Deferred Compensation Schemes)

-References to the Act Paragraph 13(2)(bA) of the Seventh Schedule
+Paragraph 13(2)(bA) of the Seventh Schedule

-No value shall be placed on the value of any taxable benefit derived by reason of the fact that an employer has paid insurance premiums indemnifying an employee solely against claims arising from negligent acts or omissions on the part of the employee in rendering services to the employer
+No value shall be placed on the value of any taxable benefit derived by reason of the fact that an employer has paid insurance premiums indemnifying an employee solely against claims arising from negligent acts or omissions on the part of the employee in rendering services to the employer.

-For more information refer to the applicable Interpretation Note on the SARS website www.sars.gov.za
+• For more information refer to the applicable Interpretation Note on the SARS website www.sars.gov.za.